Getting There

 Delayed, frozen, and already talking about Ginkgo

-The old guard and the students who came to understand their agents
+The old guard and the GNU

-The floor is the conference
+The floor is electric with the sound of robots

 The show floor.
 I spent more time here than I planned, and it was the right call.